QTIM-Lab/EyeLiner/README.md

 #### Install via pip

 🎉🎉🎉 EyeLiner is now pip installable!
-Can simply to `pip install eyeliner` on a system or environment running atleast python version 3.10.4 or greater.
+Can simply run `pip install eyeliner` on a system or python environment running atleast python version 3.10.4.
 Then run the demo below.

-#### Install and setup from github module
+#### Install and setup from github

 We use pyenv to setup environments.
 Install [PyEnv](https://github.com/pyenv/pyenv).